THE CEO WHISPERER

 After attending college in England and the United States, Lisa graduated with a BA from Hampshire College.
 Her career took off shortly after she graduated.
 Named one of Adweek magazine’s Creative All Stars, she produced the famed Motel Six commercials featuring Tom Bodett (“We’ll leave the light on for you.”), selected by Advertising Age magazine as one of the Top 100 Advertising Campaigns of the Twentieth Century.

-She created thousands of commercials for brands, such as Adidas, Anheuser-Bush, British Airways, and Miller and led a paradigm shift in the advertising industry.
+She created thousands of commercials for brands, such as Adidas, Anheuser-Busch, British Airways, and Miller.
+She carved out the business of production for award-winning creatives leading to a paradigm shift and a new financial model in the advertising industry.

 Twelve years into her entrepreneurial run, Lisa was confronted with a terminal disease that made her re-evaluate what was important in life and what she wanted to leave the world in terms of contribution.